Classic Vietnam in 14 days

-Book an Air New Zealand return fare to Ho Chi Minh City, then catch domestic flights within Vietnam.
+Book a return fare with Air New Zealand to Ho Chi Minh City via Hong Kong, Taipei or Singapore, then catch domestic flights within Vietnam.10-14 days

-Air New Zealand flies non-stop to Ho Chi Minh City on Wednesday and Saturday from 24 June to 25 October, making it easy to plan a fascinating and relaxing holiday in Vietnam.
+Air New Zealand offers daily flights to Ho Chi Minh City, Hanoi and Danang via Singapore, Taipei or Hong Kong using partner airlines, making it easy to plan a fascinating and relaxing holiday in Vietnam.
 You can discover immersive historical sites and extraordinary scenery, as well as cuisine experiences that earn high praise from the world's greatest chefs.
 While Ho Chi Minh City is always thrumming with energy and action, it also offers pockets of peaceful tranquillity where you can reflect on Vietnam's enthralling culture and torrid history.

 Things to see and do in Ho Chi Minh City